top of page

 Meet Dr. Bakalar

 After college, I completed a research fellowship at the National Institute of Mental Health.
-From there, I earned my Ph.D. in Medical & Clinical Psychology at the Uniformed Services University, which provided the unique opportunity to learn the intricacies of the mind-body connection and the links between psychological and physical health.
-After graduate school, I pursued postdoctoral training specializing in the comprehensive treatment of traumatic stress and loss at the Cambridge Health Alliance/Harvard Medical School.
+From there, I earned my Ph.D. in Medical & Clinical Psychology, which provided the unique opportunity to learn the intricacies of the mind-body connection and the links between psychological and physical health.
+After graduate school, I pursued postdoctoral training specializing in the comprehensive treatment of traumatic stress and loss.

 Professional Service and Affiliations